fr0der1c/Readform/README.md

 ---------

-This program sends **full article content** of paywalled news websites to your [Readwise Reader](https://readwise.io/read) feed to help you get a unified reading workflow.
-RSS feed output may be supported in the future.
+This program delivers the **full article content** from paywalled news websites directly to your [Readwise Reader](https://readwise.io/read) feed, assisting in creating a unified reading workflow.
+Support for RSS feed output may be added in the future.

 Currently supported websites:
 - The initium (端传媒)